blocklessnetwork/cli/README.md

 Below is a list of commonly used commands:

-- `bls help`: Displays information and usage instructions for the BLS CLI and its available subcommands.
+- `bls help`: Displays information and usage instructions for the Blockless CLI and its available subcommands.
-- `bls console`: Opens the BLS console, a web-based interface for managing your deployments and projects on the Blockless network.
+- `bls console`: Opens the Blockless console, a web-based interface for managing your deployments and projects on the Blockless Network.
-- `bls login`: Authenticates and logs in to the Blockless network using your wallet keypair.
+- `bls login`: Authenticates and logs in to the Blockless Network using your wallet keypair.
-- `bls whoami`: Shows information about your current identity on the Blockless network, including your public key.
+- `bls whoami`: Shows information about your current identity on the Blockless Network, including your public key.
 - `bls components`: Manages your local environment components, including the local worker agent and orchestrator agent.
 - `bls function`: Build, test, and manage your projects and functions.